jendave/rise-and-shiningstar/README.md

 * Open the `Rise & Shiningstar` compendium.
 * Open the `Rise & Shiningstar` adventure.
 * Click on `Import Adventure`.
-* New actors, rollable tables, and journal entries will be added to FoundryVTT.
+* New actors, items, rollable tables, and journal entries will be added to FoundryVTT.

 ## Credits